Chromosomal Function/Fetal Development/Fertility

 * Pregnant women exposed to more air pollution give birth to babies with significantly more chromosomal aberrations including shorter telomeres and epigenetic changes which can be passed on to multiple subsequent generations.

-Exposure even to brief episodes of pollution at critical stages in the development of the human embryo can cause a person to experience an increased likelihood of multiple chronic diseases including those of the heart, lungs, immune system and brain and even obesity, diabetes and cancer.
-Exposure to intermittent air pollution is associated with sperm DNA damage and consequent increase in the rates of male infertility, miscarriages and other adverse reproductive outcomes.
+* Exposure even to brief episodes of pollution at critical stages in the development of the human embryo can increase the risk of birth defects like neural tube defects, and cause the baby as an adult to experience an increased likelihood of multiple chronic diseases including those of the heart, lungs, immune system and brain and even obesity, diabetes, cancer and shortened life expectancy.

 * Air pollution breathed by a pregnant mother causes epigenetic changes in the womb, which is associated with higher rates of lung and heart disease in animals and humans in childhood as an adult.